 Y-Change recruits, trains and employs a pool of young Lived Experience Consultants for external consultation on a fee-for-service basis.
 These are young people with a lived experience of intergenerational trauma who have used community services and are passionate about seeing them radically transformed.

 Learn more about our approach to partnering with young people.

 - influencing, communication and advocacy skills

 Our Lived Experience Consultants draw on the Y-Change methodology to reflect on, integrate and translate their lived experiences into a finely honed skill set.
 This enables them to provide professional advice and guidance on designing creative and participatory-focused pathways and solutions.

 Morgan Cataldo, Senior Manager Youth Engagement, now leads the Y-Change team.
 She comes to the role with over 10 years' experience in the community sector, using her own lived experience as a core knowledge base.

 We currently have 13 Lived Experience Consultants working as part of our team, all skilled and respected professionals.
 We keep our pool intentionally small so we can focus on building strong relationships over time, working holistically alongside young people.

 Some of the key projects and initiatives we've been part of so far include:

-- Making a policy submission to the Inquiry into Homelessness in Victoria, ‘Homesick: Dreamin’ of a house to call home'.
+- Making policy submissions to the Royal Commission into Victoria's Mental Health System, 'Curing the Sickness of the System' and to the Inquiry into Homelessness in Victoria, ‘Homesick: Dreamin’ of a house to call home'.